tomerraviv95/meta-deepsic/README.md

 * basic_plotter - features the main plotting class, with plots of coded BER by block index and SNR, or SER by pilots length.
 * plotter_config - colors, markers and linestyles for all methods.
 * plotter_utils - wrapper for the trainers initialization and method name.
-* plot_figures_for_paper - loads the relevant config from config_runs directory, and runs the appropriate methods.
+* plot_figures_for_paper - loads the relevant config from config_runs directory, and runs the appropriate methods for plotting the MIMO figures in the paper.

 ### trainers